bioteam/sphinx-documentation-demo/docs/guides/walkthrough_adding_new_tab.rst

       ┃ ┗ 📜index.rst       ← index for tab "tab_3"
       ┗ 📜index.rst         ← root index

-Creating "test" tab folder and empty index
+Creating "test_tab" folder and empty index
 ------------------------------------------
 We will now try to add a new tab to Sphinx.
 It will be called "test_tab" and will be next to the other tabs already in our documentation.